saucelabs/sauce-docs/docs/error-reporting/advanced/custom-symbol-server.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 Backtrace integrations using minidumps require symbol files to generate valuable callstack information.
-One simple way to share these symbol files with Backtrace, available for enterprise customers, is by integrating a custom symbol server.
+One straightforward way to share these symbol files with Backtrace, available for enterprise customers, is by integrating a custom symbol server.

 To meet Backtrace's requirements, the custom symbol server must:

-- Follow Microsoft's standard symbol structure (i.e., `<url>/<object_name>/<debug_id>/<file>`).
+- Follow Microsoft's standard symbol structure (that is, `<url>/<object_name>/<debug_id>/<file>`).
 - Use tools like Windows symstore to generate files in the required structure.
 - Have a web frontend to serve the files via HTTP(S).
 Popular options include nginx, AWS, and Google Cloud buckets.
 - Allow your Backtrace instance to access the server (firewall and network rules may need adjustments).